Its time for Frequently Asked Questions part II :-)

 - What causes Autism?
 This question is such a political hot topic right now.
 The very PC answer is that currently, it is unknown what the cause of Autism is.
 My non-PC answer is that in some cases Autism may be caused by genetic predispositions or heredity and in some cases Autism may happen after the child is born.
 Many parents feel that their child “became Autistic”.
 Other parents tell me that they always knew their child was a little “off” even from infancy.
 I think there are many causes for Autism, and not one smoking gun.
 What is more important is to focus on what to DO about your child with Autism and move out of the phase of searching for the cause.

 - I worry that my child hates his therapy and dislikes the therapist.
 He cries when she comes to the house, and he runs away from her.
 Should I be worried?
 I actually had this situation happen to me, where I started working with a little boy who just…didn’t…like…me.
 I would show up at the home, he would burst into tears.
 Let’s just say the parents weren’t thrilled to see their child react this way.
 Eventually we had a lightbulb moment and realized that the child was very sensory sensitive and reacted strongly to my perfume.
 It gave him migraines.
 So what was happening?
 He associated me with pain.
 If your child has a consistent negative reaction to therapy or to a particular therapist, that’s a problem.
 It is normal for your child to avoid therapy sometimes, or to occasionally appear upset when the therapist arrives.
 The key word there is occasionally.
-A consistent negative reaction could mean many things: the therapist isn’t properly paired with the child, the therapist has become aversive to the child, the child is struggling with transitioning into work-time, etc. Explain your concerns to the therapist, and together think of strategies to make the therapist more reinforcing.
+A consistent negative reaction could mean many things: the therapist isn’t properly paired with the child, the therapist has become aversive to the child, the child is struggling with transitioning into work-time, etc.

 - My client completely ignores or is very aggressive with her siblings.
 I want to help the parents with this but Im not sure what to tell them.
 I discuss in my social skills post how to teach children with Autism to interact with toys or other people.
 It is very common to work with a child who will interact with, or be in close proximity to adults yet will cry, scream, or aggress if a child gets too close to them.
 Many parents feel especially hurt that their child won’t interact with his/her siblings.
 From the child’s perspective, their siblings are not special.
 Their siblings are just annoying, unpredictable, short people who happen to live with them.
 Social skills need to be explicitly taught, and part of your therapy sessions should include bringing the siblings together for structured interactions.